sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

    rtg vcfstats variants/evolved-6.mpileup.q30.vcf.gz

-|freebayes| adds some extra information to the vcf-fiels it creates.
+|freebayes| adds some extra information to the vcf-files it creates.
 This allows for some more detailed filtering.
 This strategy will NOT work on the |samtools| mpileup called variants Here we filter, based on some recommendation form the developer of |freebayes|: